arnonym/ha-plugins/README.md

    `HA_BASE_URL` is something like "http://homeassistant.local:8123/api"

    The access token is created from http://homeassistant.local:8123/profile
-4. Run `ha-sip/src/main.py local` to run the add-on locally
+4. Run `./build.sh run-local` to run the add-on locally
 5. Paste commands as json (without line-breaks) into stdin of the running add-on:

    Example: